Twaddler01/rpg_similitude/README.md

 # BUGS

 # Updates
+11-22-2024
+- Added an [ Equipped ] display for weapons that shows the damage per turn as if weapon was equipped.
+This is in preparation for a "CURRENTLY EQUIPPED" tooltip to sit alongside regular one for comparisons in a future update.
+- Cleaned out some old code and fixed some tabbing for better code look.

 11-21-2024
 - Migrated all array data over to indexedDB.
 There may be some bugs or quirks but it seems to run generally smooth at the moment.
 - Created temporary function to load an existing character slot template (slot 1) for testing purposes.
 Slot 2 is using blank template and should retain any progress on reload.
 Will probably eventually give option to import or export a .JSON save file to backup the data locally as an encrypted hash.